Control the speed of almost any common DC motor from 4 to 70V @ 7.5 Amp maximum current without sacrificing motor torque.

 A potentiometer is used to adjust motor speed to the desired level and an additional onboard trimpot allows you to tweak the output so it provides the maximum motor speed possible.
+The pot can be mounted either horizontally or vertically.

 The controller requires a 9-16V dc power supply; the motor supply can be taken from the same power supply for motors in this voltage range.
 Motors outside this voltage range will need to have an independent power source (see documentation for full details).
 Box included (board sits on top).